Alonso-del-Arte/chess/doc/Variants.md

 standard complement of standard pieces.
 Some variants may require making some special marking or demarcation on a regular board.

+I'm also including in this category variants requiring fewer pieces or more pieces, or even different pieces.

 ### Romantic chess

 This variant by Micha&lstrok; Ryszard W&oacute;jcik, confusingly named after a